jonbra/jonbra.github.io/_research/index-testing.md

 ## Regulatory RNA

 ### micro RNAs
 micro RNAs are short RNA molecules that regulate other genes and are essential in animals.
 I am trying to find out when micro RNAs and the complementary protein machinery evolved in animals.
 Recently we have discovered for the first time micro RNAs in choanozoan species.
-The paper is not published, but you can check out the pre print on [bioRxiv.](http://biorxiv.org/content/early/2016/10/01/076190)
+The paper is not published, but you can check out the preprint on [bioRxiv.](http://biorxiv.org/content/early/2016/10/01/076190)

 ![S. arctica][1]
 *Sphaeroforma arctica, one of our unicellular ancestors.
 Photo: Jon Bråte*

 ### Long non-coding RNAs
 Another type of regulatory genes are long non-coding RNAs.
 This is a class of recently discovered RNA genes.
-Very little is known about their functional roles (if any), and even less is known about their evolutionary significance.
-We are studying the developmental expression of lncRNAs in the earliest evolving animals, the sponges ([published in Proceedings B](publications/02-2015-proceedings.md)) and the comb jellies.
+Very little is known about what these genes do, and even less is known about their evolutionary significance.
+We are studying the developmental expression of lncRNAs in the earliest evolving animals, the sponges ([published in Proceedings B](publications/02-2015-proceedings.md)) and the comb jellies, to get a glimpse of how the last common ancestor of animals might have used lncRNAs.

 ![Sycon ciliatum][2]
 *in situ hybridization of lncRNAs expressed in the oocytes of the sponge Sycon ciliatum.
 Photo: Jon Bråte*